Liberal Arts: Social & Behavioral Sciences (Nontransfer)

 Understand human behavior in relation to human social, political and economic institutions.

-Develop individual responsibility, personal integrity, and respect for diverse people
+Develop individual responsibility, personal integrity, and respect for diverse people and culture.

-Understand the past in order to understand and analyze present and future, issues,
+Understand the past in order to understand and analyze present and future, issues, problems and projects.

 Understand ways people have acted in response to their societies.